Cathedral of Brixen

 The cathedral is known since the 980s.
 The original building was Ottonian.
 By 1174, it was rebuilt in the Romanesque style, as the three-nave basilica as well as the two towers were completed.
-In 1745-1754 it was further rebuilt in the Baroque style.
-The frescoes depicting the Adoration of the Lamb (1748-1750) are by Paul Troger, and the main altar is by Theodor Benedetti.
+In 1745–54 it was further rebuilt in the Baroque style.
+The frescoes depicting the Adoration of the Lamb (1748–50) are by Paul Troger, and the main altar is by Theodor Benedetti.
 There is also a Gothic statue of the Virgin by Hans Leinberger.
 The pipe organ was made in 1980 by Orgelbau Pirchner.

-A cloister next to the cathedral is covered with Romanesque and Gothis frescoes.
+A cloister next to the cathedral is covered with Romanesque and Gothic frescoes.